QianFuv/42177/README.md

 - `--max-depth`: Maximum tree depth (default: 6)
 - `--learning-rate`: Learning rate (default: 0.1)
 - `--val-split`: Validation split ratio (default: 0.2)

+You can use the optimized hyperparameters from step 3 by specifying them here.

 #### Run Predictions